Young Lords: Other chapters

 In Connecticut, the Young Lords established chapters in both Bridgeport and New Haven.
 Puerto Ricans began settling in Connecticut as early as the mid-19th century, followed by a modest increase after the Spanish-American War and the Jones Act and a more significant increase spurred by job opportunities in factories, particularly during and after World War II.
 The Bridgeport chapter developed in 1970 from a merger between the Young Lords and a local organization, the Spanish People in Command.
-The Bridgeport Young Lords organized a free breakfast program for children, as well as a rent strike among tenants on East Main Street, where they established their headquarters.
+They organized a free breakfast program for children, as well as a rent strike among tenants on East Main Street, where they established their headquarters.
 (Note: According to Piascik, the strike began in December 1970.
 According to Flynn, it began in January 1971.
 Contemporary news coverage says that the strike lasted from January to May.)
-They ultimtely failed to secure their demands and were evicted, leading to civil unrest in the city.
+They ultimately failed to secure their demands and were evicted, leading to civil unrest in the city.
 In August 1971, a common pleas court overturned the Young Lords' eviction.

 A Young Lords chapter was founded in Philadelphia, Pennsylvania, in 1970.
 The Puerto Rican community in Philadelphia began with merchants in the sugar trade and politically active cigar makers, later expanding significantly due to economic migration and job opportunities in various sectors, establishing the city as a major center for the population.
 The Philadelphia Young Lords, who also emerged from a local group, the Young Revolutionaries for Independence, were characterized by their Catholic faith and ties to religious institutions.
 They established free breakfast and clothing drives in the city, in addition to testing local residents for tuberculosis.
 Young Lords chapters were also founded in Boston, Massachusetts, as well as Hoboken, Jersey City, and Newark, New Jersey.
 At their peak, the Young Lords were estimated to have 1,000 members.